 Students must complete an application form which is available from Western region Snowmobile clubs.
-Forms must be received by May 8, 2018.
+Forms must be received by May 8 of each year.
 Please include a letter from the President of your Snowmobile Club as well as the School Principal with school grades from grade eleven and twelve.
 Scholarships are to be awarded annually in conjunction with the Snoman Annual Congress.

 The Western Region Snowmobile Association Scholarship Committee will review all applications.
 Awards will be based on academic performance in school, involvement in your snowmobile club and your involvement within your community.